 Once you have your chair you also won’t have to book, wait for or pay for massages.
 You get self-care at the push of a button.

-Key Takeaway: The main benefits of having a chair are convenience – nothing beats being able to relax whenever you get a chance.
+Key Takeaway: The main benefits of having are convenience – nothing beats being able to relax whenever you get a chance.

 Frequently Asked Massage Chair Questions

 YES!
 If you have a herniated disc or a pinched nerve, massage chairs are not a good option for you as they can make the condition worse.

 That being said, muscle tenderness after the first couple of therapeutic massage sessions on a new massage chair is pretty normal, especially if you jumped straight into the full-strength mode.

 If you have tenderness, it’s probably due to inflammation caused by tiny tears in super tight muscles.

 If this is you, take a breather from the chairs for a day or two then start on a softer program that’s less intense and work your way up.